Overview of TCP/IP

 - Flow Control: Flow Control is the process of controlling the amount of data being transmitted.

-- Error Control: Transport Layer uses Automatic Repeat Request Scheme to retransmit lost or corrupted data.
-A group of bots called checksum is added to each segment to determine the received segment with errors.
+- Error Control: The transport layer uses Automatic Repeat Request Scheme to retransmit lost or corrupted data.
+A group of bots called checksum adds to each segment to determine the received segment with errors.

 There are 2 protocols used in the Transport layer:

 - Transmission Control Protocol: Transmission Control Protocol uses a connection-oriented service.
 In a connection-oriented service, TCP decides a path data units are delivered via the decided path.
-When the TCP conversation is finished, the session is terminated.
+When the TCP conversation finishes, the session terminates.

 5. Application Layer

 The unit of communication in the application layer is the message.
 It allows the user to access internet services.
-It is used by network applications that use the internet.
-Many protocols are defined in this layer to provide services like FTP for file transfer, HTTP or HTTPS for accessing www, i.e. World Wide Web, SMTP for electronic mail, TELNET for Virtual Terminals, etc.
+Network applications that use the internet commonly utilize the TCP/IP protocol suite.
+This layer defines numerous protocols, such as FTP for file transfer and HTTP or HTTPS for accessing the World Wide Web (WWW).
+World Wide Web, SMTP for electronic mail, TELNET for Virtual Terminals, etc.

 TCP/IP Protocols

-Below is the list of commonly used TCP/IP protocols:
+Below is a list of commonly used TCP/IP protocols:

 1. HTTP